The Role of Religion in the Battle Space Since 9/11

 Politicians are only there for a fixed period.
 They can’t plan twenty years earlier.
 They can’t make structures which outlast them.
 Strategies can change, so multiple approaches can develop depending on the context and the time period but I would argue it left the U.S. vulnerable to uncertainty about how exactly to deal with AQ and Islamist extremism and may I say you see this a few days ago in Mr. Kerry’s recent statement about the presence of Al Qaeda in Syria – or about the non-presence of Al Qaeda in Syria.

 Now, they have developed also a strategy of separating violent and nonviolent Islamists.
 Here the problem is a confusing one.
 The Brookings Institute argued very strongly in 2010 that the U.S. was in a state of confusion in addressing the issue of Islamism and urged a major shift in policy so that the U.S. would engage with nonviolent Islamists.
-So at this point in time the thinking was, ‘We can’t address Islam.
-We are now dealing with terrorists and there’s an ideological basis.
-So we’ve got reconcilable Islamist or political extremist Islam.
+So at this point in time the thinking was, ‘We cannot address Islam.
+We are now dealing with terrorists and there is an ideological basis.
+So we have got reconcilable Islamist or political extremist Islam.

 Is it possible to focus on the extremists, divide them into two into the non-violent extremists and the violent extremists, support the non-violent extremists politically so they can take power (i.e. Morsi) and then use them to neutralize the violent extremists?’
 The idea here was to strengthen relationships with nonviolent extremists and potentially look to them coming to power to achieve stability in their countries and regions.
-I believe this was a very dangerous policy to engage in and to the degree it shaped.
+I believe this was a very dangerous policy to engage in and to the degree it still shapes U.S. policies, particularly in reference to Saudi, Qatar, and what has happened basically in Egypt.